 Binance’s “soap opera” with the regulators had its longest chapter for now in 2021.
 The exchange has suffered legal setbacks.
 Problems that hinder its operations, starting with the United Kingdom but followed by other countries on different continents.
 The company ratified its commitment to collaborate with the authorities to advance a joint regulation.
 It will have to do the same in China as well.

-According to Reuters news agency, other Chinese firms, such as the financial services provider Babel Finance or the digital asset management platform Cobo, have already moved their offices to Singapore.
+According to the Reuters news agency, other Chinese firms, such as the financial services provider Babel Finance or the digital asset management platform Cobo, have already moved their offices to Singapore.

 China forbids mining

 This fierce persecution of cryptocurrency activities in China is not something new for miners in that country.
 For several months now, they have had to emigrate because of the ban on their activities in several provinces.

 However, with these new guidelines from the Central Bank and the Government, leading global companies such as Sparkpool, the world’s largest Ethereum mining pool, have limited their operations.

 As recently reported by The Block, Sparkpool will no longer provide support to its mining customers in China.
 The mining pool accounts for 28.6% of Ethereum’s network total hash rate, according to data from btc.com.
 The company will provide more information on this announcement in the coming hours.

 Ultimately, we'll have to wait to see what measures will be taken by other companies with a strong presence in the Asian country, such as the exchange OKex or the mining equipment manufacturers Canaan Inc and Ebang International.
-So far, none of them has officially informed anything.
+So far, none of them has officially informed us anything.